A New Data Integration Framework for Covid-19 Social Media Information: Methodology

 The best fitting model for the \texttt{Admissions} marginal was the SHASHo2 model.
 This model belongs to the family of GAMLSS distributions, which stands for Generalised Additive Models for Location, Scale and Shape.
-GAMLSS are very flexible models, which include a wide range of continuous and discrete distributions \citep{stasinopoulos2017flexible}.
-The SHASHo2 model, developed by \cite{jones2009sinh}, is also known as Sinh-Arcsinh original type 2 distribution and depends on four parameters: $\mu$ the location parameter, $\sigma$ the scaling parameter, $\nu$ the skewness parameter and $\tau$ the kurtosis parameter.
-The probability density function (pdf) of the SHASHo2 model is given by
+GAMLSS are very flexible models, which include a wide range of continuous and discrete distributions.
+The SHASHo2 model is also known as Sinh-Arcsinh original type 2 distribution and depends on four parameters: $\mu$ the location parameter, $\sigma$ the scaling parameter, $\nu$ the skewness parameter and $\tau$ the kurtosis parameter \cite{jones2009sinh}.
+We assumed that the parameter $\mu$ of the SHASHo2 model is related to time, as explanatory variable, through an appropriate link function, with coefficient $\beta$ \cite{rigby2005generalized}.